oOo0oOo/lean-scribe/README.md

 - Google (e.g. Gemini 2.0 Flash)
 - OpenAI (e.g. GPT o3-mini)

-Models are configured in the `scribe_folder/models.json` file.
+Models are configured in the `scribe_folder/models.json` file (see default [models.json](https://github.com/oOo0oOo/lean-scribe/blob/main/default_scribe_folder/models.json)).

-You can also set other model params like temperature using the params:
+You can also set other model params like reasoning_effort using the model params:

-`params = {"model": "gpt-4o-mini", "temperature": 0.9}`
+`params = {"model": "o3-mini", "reasoning_effort": "high", "temperature": 0.5}`

 **ATTENTION!** Prices in models.json are not reliable, you need to update them manually.

+### Enabling models

+All models from a provider are automatically enabled, if the correct ENV variable is set.
+See default [.env](https://github.com/oOo0oOo/lean-scribe/blob/main/default_scribe_folder/.env).

+EITHER:

+- Update the values in the `scribe_folder/.env` file
+- Or set the environment variables in another way.

+NOTE: Only the defined API keys are allowed in this .env file.
+Keys containing `...` are ignored by Lean Scribe.

 ## Prompt Templating